 Section 10.654(1)(e), Rules of the Auditor General, requires us to communicate noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements or State project amounts that is less than material but warrants the attention of those charged with governance.
-In connection with our audit, we disclosed a significant deficiency which is disclosed in Section III of the Schedule of Findings and Questioned Costs.
+In connection with our audit, we disclosed grant agreement noncompliance findings which is disclosed in Section IV of the Schedule of Findings and Questioned Costs.